adepierre/Botcraft/README.md

 - Full entity support (type, data and metadata)
 - (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...) and entities (bounding box only)
 - Bot programming with a behaviour tree system ([wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
-- extremely resource efficient (CPU/RAM) AFK bots
+- Extremely resource efficient (CPU/RAM) bots (<5 Mb for AFK bots, <100 Mb for headless working bots)
 - Bot control with mouse and keyboard
 - Custom framework to easily test the bot behaviours on a vanilla server ([wiki page](https://github.com/adepierre/Botcraft/wiki/Test-framework) for details)